ska-telescope/ska-osd/docs/src/api/osd/guide.rst

 1. Query Parameters

-  * The API supports the following query parameters to filter the OSD data:
+  * The API supports the following query parameters to update the OSD data:

     ===================    ============================================================
     Parameters             Description